OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 coupled simulation.
 See section 5.2 for summary file details.

-AeroDyn can output aerodynamic and kinematic quantities at up to nine nodes along the tower and up to nine nodes along each blade.
+AeroDyn can output aerodynamic and kinematic quantities at up to nine nodes specified along the tower and up to nine nodes along each blade.
+For outputs at every blade node, see :numref:`AD-Nodal-Outputs`.

 ``NBlOuts`` specifies the number of blade nodes that output is requested for (0 to 9) and ``BlOutNd`` on the next line is a list ``NBlOuts`` long of node numbers between 1 and ``NumBlNds``